 Councillors and The Mayor

-The new Isaac Regional Council was sworn in on April 4, 2016 and is comprised of 8 divisional Councillors and a Mayor, who were elected by eligible voters in each division.
+The current Isaac Regional Council was sworn in on April 16, 2020 and is comprised of 8 divisional Councillors and a Mayor, who were elected by eligible voters in each division.
 Use the links below to find profiles, contact details and statements of interests of each elected representative (signatures have been covered for security reasons).

 Code of Conduct for Councillors in Queensland